 • Museo de Navarra

 A fascinating tour of regional archaeology, Pamplona’s signature museum is well worth a look.
 Exhibits include Roman mosaics and an 11th-century Islam-inspired ivory casket.
-There are murals painted during the 14th-16th centuries, a portrait by Goya, and a collection of paintings by Basque artists.
+In addition, murals were painted during the 14th-16th centuries, a portrait by Goya and a collection of paintings by Basque artists.

 More information